saeedghsh/playground/README.md

 * [ ] unittest is virtually non-existent
 * [ ] each subdirectory should have a proper `README.md`
 * [ ] list all sub-projects in this repo here in this `README.md`
+* [ ] There are too many warning suppression, remove and fix

 # License
 ```